 It’s no secret that I hate Goodreads.
 The platform hasn’t seen any meaningful updates in several years, it is owned by my nemesis Amazon, and looks like it was designed in 2006.
 But until now there wasn’t a good alternative for tracking books, reviews, reading challenges, and stats that was all in one place.
 Until now.

 When I found out about StoryGraph, I was intrigued.
 A clean and modern interface?
 Actually good recommendations?
 Statistics and charts already there for me?!
 StoryGraph sounded like a dream come true, and let me tell you the dream is now reality!
-In fact, I’m so excited about it that I needed to write this post to share the love and get you all started!
+In fact, I’m so excited about it that I wrote this post to share the love and get you all started!

 StoryGraph Data = ❤️

-The StoryGraph is in beta, which means more features will likely be added and refined over time.
+The StoryGraph is still very much in active development and constantly being improved; more features will likely be added and refined over time.
 I am honestly already over the moon impressed with what they have so far.
 Check out my profile below to see what they were able to build for me based on my goodreads import!

 Sure, I use my reader spreadsheet and that likely won’t change, but I love that StoryGraph tracks different kinds of data for me automatically!